 Valencia Private Tours is a family-run business started and owned by Sarah-Kate Redding, an American- born dual national of the US and Spain.
 She was brought up traveling back and forth from Maine to the Dominican Republic where she became bilingual at a young age in an international ex-pat community.

 After programs abroad in a variety of countries and graduating from a ‘Little Ivy’ back in New England, Sarah-Kate came to Spain in 1999.
+After teaching English for a while, she met her Valencian husband and they have 3 trilingual children together.
 She started as an official guide of Spain in Barcelona in 2005 and did tours for high-end tour companies all over Spain, France and Portugal and virtually guided in every city major city and town of interest.

-VPT was the first Private Tour website dedicated solely to Valencia started in 2012 and as it grows, has taken on other guides on a freelance basis.
-Sarah-Kate still does the majority of tours, but has a handful of highly selected guides with the same fervor, love and communication skills, such as her Valencian husband Vicente.
+VPT was the first private tour website dedicated solely to private tours in Valencia and started in 2012.
+As it grows, Kate has taken on other guides on a freelance basis.
+Sarah-Kate still does the majority of tours in English or Spanish, but has a handful of highly selected guides with the same fervor, love and communication skills in other languages as well, such as French, German, Italian and Russian.

 We don’t believe in tourism.
 We do not meet you and bring you into our home as tourists.
 There is no such thing.
 Tourists are what we like to call “Traveling Anthropologists”.